-This path is in the territory around Musteika, five km from the Village.
-A walk along this path is a great opportunity to get acquainted with pine trees that have bee hollows in them, which reminds the visitor of one of the oldest professions in this region.
+This path is in the territory around Musteika, five km far from the Village.
+A walk along this path is a great opportunity to get acquainted with pine trees that have bee hollows in them, which reminds visitors of one of the oldest professions in this region.
 Also, it is worth seeing the small sand dunes and mosaic of small marshes in the Musteika area.
-An excursion on this path will also provide useful information about the history of beekeeping, and to appreciate the toil of the profession in this region.
+An excursion on this path will also provide useful information about the history of beekeeping and to appreciate the toil of the profession in this region.

 Sightseeing on the Forest path

 The length of the path is 3.6 km.
 This path covers the southern edge of the pinewood in Marcinkonys, and goes around the old mill dam.
 Original recreational installations, gazeboes and beach create an ideal atmosphere for relaxation.
-Here, one can experience the plants of the pine groves and the mushrooms of Dzūkija.
-The Duobupis Reservoir birds and water fauna, as well as forest animal preservation means (or equipment), can also be seen.
-While travelling along this path, one can also get familiar with the closed, shallow water pool’s flora and fauna.
+Here lay the plants of the pine groves and the mushrooms of Dzūkija.
+The Duobupis Reservoir birds and water fauna, as well as means or equipment for forest animal preservation, can also be seen.
+While travelling along this path, it is also possible to get familiar with the closed, shallow water pool’s flora and fauna.

 The Skroblus sightseeing path

 The length of the path is 4km.
-This path winds through the Village of Kapiniškiai towards the lower dunes, where the small Bakanauskas marshes and the Bakanauskas Lake are.
+This path winds through the Village of Kapiniškiai towards the lower dunes, where the small Bakanauskai marshes and the Bakanauskai Lake are.
 This lake and marshes formed because of a thermokarst event – when an iceberg was withdrawing from the area, a section broke off, and the block of ice was buried under the silt.
 Marshes like this are very specific for the sandy flatlands of Dainava.
-A dock stretches from the edge of the marsh to the lake, from which one can see the varied plant life, and if one settles in the scenic view area, one can enjoy the colors and the smells of the marsh.
-While walking along the path, get acquainted with one of the most impressive rivers in Lithuania-the Skroblus.
-There is no other river in Lithuania that is as short (17.3 km) and as deep.
+A dock stretches from the edge of the marsh to the lake, from which one the varied plant life can be seen and it is possible to enjoy the colors and the smells of the marsh once settled in the scenic view area.
+While walking along the path, people get acquainted with one of the most impressive rivers in Lithuania-the Skroblus.
+There is no other river in Lithuania that is as short (17.3 km) and deep as it.
 The outflow from the Old Lady’s Garden Spring in Margionys nets only 8 L per second, and into the Merkys- 700 L per second.
 The Old Lady’s Garden Spring is one of the fountain springs of the Skroblus that has been declared a Natural Hydrogeological Monument.
-The fountains of the Skroblus surface not only through the slopes, but at the Old Lady’s Garden, they force their way out from deep, watery, intra-moraine layers to the surface, and at the surface, form into pools which locals call burbaklėmis.
-There is a dock stretching over the marshy pool, which leads right to the spring, whose water flows from caves from the depths of the earth.
+The fountains splash on the Skroblus surface not only through the slopes.
+However, at the Old Lady’s Garden, they force their way out from deep, watery, intra-moraine layers to the surface, and at the surface, form pools which local people call "burbaklėmis".
+There is a dock stretching over the marshy pool, which leads right to the spring, whose water flows form caves from the depths of the earth.
 It is said that the children of Margionys were brought to their parents when they were pulled out of the spring by an old woman.
 A great portion of the Skroblus Valley has been declared a Reserve territory, and visitors are prohibited.